Church of St. James the Less, Philadelphia: Architecture

-Set on the edge of a hill, north of Mount Vernon Cemetery and east of Laurel Hill Cemetery, the setting for the church is no longer rural.
-West Hunting Park Avenue, a major artery, is just beyond the churchyard's south wall, and industrial buildings lie to the west.
-Now, however, the shady and quiet churchyard is considered an urban oasis.
+The setting on the edge of a hill, north of Mount Vernon Cemetery and east of Laurel Hill Cemetery, is no longer rural.
+West Hunting Park Avenue, a major artery, is just beyond the churchyard's south wall and industrial buildings lie directly to the west.
+In an interesting evolution of urban neighborhoods, rather than representing the original point of development or civilization in an otherwise rural, if not exactly rustic setting, the shady and quiet churchyard is now considered a pastoral and idyllic oasis amongst the urban jungle.

 The Wanamaker Memorial Bell Tower and mausoleum (1908), designed by John T. Windrim, houses a set of J.C.
 Deagan, Inc. tower chimes and a chime of bells by the McShane foundry.
 A parish hall, which later housed the parish school, was built on the opposite side of West Clearfield Street.

 Current parish(es)

 The congregation of St. James the Less began withholding diocesan payments in protest over the ordination of women.
 After the bishop refused to renew the preaching license of assistant the Rev. Arthur Willis in 1999, the congregation attempted to form a nonprofit corporation and transfer the church property into it.

 In 2001, the diocese initiated litigation to seize its property and two years later the Philadelphia County Court of Common Pleas ruled that the attempted merger was ultra vires and invalid.
 The breakaway congregation lost two subsequent appeals, first to Commonwealth Court and then to the Supreme Court of Pennsylvania.

 After the Supreme Court's decision, the Diocese assumed control of the St. James property.

 In 2008, the diocese's Standing Committee voted to allow historic St. Mark's Church in Philadelphia's center city neighborhood to adopt the Church of St. James the Less as a mission.
 Weekly celebration of Mass resumed on Sundays at 5:00 pm.
 The breakaway congregation largely entered the Roman Catholic Church under the provision of the Personal Ordinariate of the Chair of St. Peter established by Pope Benedict.